House votes to ban holding phones while driving

 The new measure would allow the use of a finger to activate or deactivate a function of a device, such as using Siri on the iPhone, and the use of a built-in touch screen control panel within a vehicle to control basic functions like the radio or air conditioning.

 Republican Rep. Morgan Irwin spoke in opposition to the bill because he said it creates a "class issue."
-Irwin said he was concerned that some people, such as him, who might not have a car with a built-in touch screen and would be limited by this bill.
+Irwin said he was concerned that some people, such as him, might not have a car with a built-in touch screen and would be unfairly affected by this bill.

 "We can have a car with a computer in its dash and use it all you want to, but if you can't afford that car or you just have normal car then the only way to get directions to where you are going is to use that cellphone," Irwin said.